hackclub/hackclub/workshops/drumpad/README.md

 }

 /* :active is a CSS pseudo-class that specifies and selects an element based on a state—the active state—and is used to apply styles to an element when it matches that state.
-The :active pseudo-class is a dynamic class which applies when an element is being activated by the user. */
+The :active pseudo-class is a dynamic class that applies when an element is activated by the user. */

 /* And we will use the :active pseudo-class on the .box class and add styling for when the pads are in an active state. */

 .box:active {

-  /* When the pad is clicked we darken the pad with a gray-ish represented by the hex value #444, darken 10% */
+  /* When the pad is clicked, we darken the pad with a gray-ish represented by the hex value #444, darken 10% */

   background-color: darken(#444, 10%);

   /* transform CSS property lets you rotate, scale, skew, or translate an element.
 It modifies the coordinate space of the CSS visual formatting model. */

-  /* Here we just make it 10% larger when clicked with the scale() function. */
+  /* Here, we just make it 10% larger when clicked with the scale() function. */

   transform: scale(1.1);

   /*CSS transitions provide a way to control animation speed when changing CSS properties.
 Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time. */

-  /* We give a transition that lasts a period of 0.2 seconds and we use a value of “all” to refer to transition properties. */
+  /* We give a transition that lasts a period of 0.2 seconds, and we use a value of “all” to refer to transition properties. */

   transition: all  0.2s;